Skip to Content

 If you want to file a car accident claim in Mississippi, turn to Coxwell & Associates.
 We have a reputation for practicing with honesty and integrity and for fighting relentlessly on behalf of our clients.

 Our Jackson personal injury lawyers are not afraid to go up against even the largest insurance companies, and we prepare every case for trial, even if a settlement is the expected outcome.
-Call (601) 265-7766 or fill out our Contact Form to schedule a free consultation.
+Call (601) 265-7766 or fill out our Contact Form to schedule a consultation.

 Disclaimer: This blog is intended as general information purposes only, and is not a substitute for legal advice.
 Anyone with a legal problem should consult a lawyer immediately.